zzzprojects/docs/entityframework.net/pages/articles/carloscds/carloscds-ef6-ngen-to-improve-load-time.md

 CreatedUserLink: https://carloscds.net/
 ---

-# Improving Entity Framework load times with NGEN
+# Improve Entity Framework 6 Performance with Ngen.exe

 Beginning with Entity Framework 6, all EF components are contained within the `EntityFramework.dll` and are no longer divided between various .NET Framework components.
 Therefore, the EF DLL is not optimized for the JIT (Just in Time) of the computer where it is being run, just as .NET is.